gemseo/gemseo/doc_src/software/system_architecture.rst

    represented in a **Grammar** (see :class:`~gemseo.core.grammars.simple_grammar.SimpleGrammar` or :class:`~gemseo.core.grammars.json_grammar.JSONGrammar`).

 -  :class:`~gemseo.formulations.base_mdo_formulation.BaseMDOFormulation` describes the :term:`MDO formulation` (*e.g.* :term:`MDF` and :term:`IDF`)
-   used by the  :class:`~gemseo.scenarios.scenario.Scenario` to generate the  :class:`~gemseo.algos.optimization_problem.OptimizationProblem`.
+   used by the  :class:`~gemseo.scenarios.base_scenario.BaseScenario` to generate the  :class:`~gemseo.algos.optimization_problem.OptimizationProblem`.
-   The :term:`MDO user` or the :term:`MDO integrator` may either provide the name of the formulation, or a class, or an instance, to the :class:`~gemseo.scenarios.scenario.Scenario` (:class:`~gemseo.scenarios.mdo_scenario.MDOScenario` or\ :class:`~gemseo.scenarios.doe_scenario.DOEScenario`) .
+   The :term:`MDO user` or the :term:`MDO integrator` may either provide the name of the formulation, or a class, or an instance, to the :class:`~gemseo.scenarios.base_scenario.BaseScenario` (:class:`~gemseo.scenarios.mdo_scenario.MDOScenario` or\ :class:`~gemseo.scenarios.doe_scenario.DOEScenario`) .
 The :term:`MDO formulations designer` may create, implement, test or maintain :term:`MDO formulations <MDO formulation>` with this class.